-Easy methods for thinning out thick acrylic paint and add more versatility to your paintings
+Easy methods for thinning out thick acrylic paint to add more versatility for your paintings

 - How much should I add?

 - What types of acrylic mediums can I use without ruining the paint itself?